agmoss/klearlink-api/README.md

 - `days_since_last_origination`: Number of days since the most recent origination (if any)
 - `average_credit_age`: Average age in days of active credit lines
 - `number_of_active_loans`: Count of currently outstanding credit lines (originated, compliant, or non-compliant)
+- `application_frequency_last_12_months`: Number of credit applications made in the past 12 months
+- `origination_frequency_last_12_months`: Number of credit approvals in the past 12 months
+- `credit_stacking_indicator`: Number of active loans originated within the last 30 days

 :::